fotonn-desktop/fotonn-app/README.md

 > **Your knowledge should belong to you.**

-No account is required just to use your notes, and your knowledge doesn't need to live on someone else's server.
+Your knowledge doesn't need to live on someone else's server.

 ---